People may have pain or shortness of breath or other symptoms when enlarged lymph nodes press on organs.

 (See also Overview of Lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
-These... read more and Hodgkin Lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a type of lymphoma distinguished by the presence of a particular kind of cancer cell called a Reed-Sternberg cell.
-The cause is unknown.
-Lymph nodes enlarge but are usually... read more .)
+These... read more and Hodgkin Lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a cancer of a type of white blood cell called lymphocytes and is distinguished from other lymphomas by the presence of a particular kind of cancer cell called a Reed-Sternberg... read more .)

-This group of cancers is actually more than 50 different diseases that involve B cells or T cells (lymphocytes), which are types of white blood cells Components of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
-Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more .
+Non-Hodgkin lymphomas are actually more than 50 different diseases that involve B cell or T cell lymphocytes.
 Each of these lymphomas has a distinct appearance under the microscope, a different cell pattern, and a different pattern of symptoms and progression.
 Most non-Hodgkin lymphomas (80 to 85%) are from B cells.
 Less than 15 to 20% develop from T cells.

 Non-Hodgkin lymphoma is more common than Hodgkin lymphoma.
 It is the 6th most common cancer in the United States and causes 4% of all cancer deaths.
 It is more common as people get older.